brentvatne/sixdegrees/README.md

 ------------------
 The graph builder takes the users and their mentions and builds a social graph out of it, and the graph can be accessed through the following api:

-  eg: social_graph.find("brent").connections.all
-    => returns all connections for brent social_graph.find("brent").connections.first(5)
-    => returns the first 5 degrees of separation (ie: up to and including 5th order connections, if they exist) for brent social_graph.print_all_connections
-    => prints all users in alphabetical order, each one with all of their connections, sorted by 'order', and also alphabetically organized

 Connections:
 ------------